Elastic properties of Cu-6wt\%Ag alloy wires for pulsed magnets investigated by ultrasonic techniques: 2 . Experimental details

 \section{\Rmnum{2}.
 Experimental details}

-Oxide-free copper and silver with a purity of 99.99\% (Cu-6wt\%Ag) were melted in an argon atmosphere and the Cu-Ag alloy ingot was then prepared by conventional cast method.
+Oxide-free copper and silver with a purity of 99.99\% (Cu-6wt\%Ag) were selected and melted in an argon atmosphere.
+The Cu-Ag alloy ingot of 120 mm in length and 90 mm in diameter was then prepared by conventional cast method.
 The ingot was heated at 780 $^\circ$C for 2 hours and quenched in water for solid solution treatment.
-Subsequently, the ingot was forged and underwent intermediate heat treatment.
+Subsequently, the ingot was forged to a diameter of approximately 70 mm and underwent heat treatment at 450 $^\circ$C for 20 hours, followed by cooling to room temperature in the furnace.
 The aged ingot was hot forged to 40 mm in diameter.
 Finally, the rod with a diameter of 12 mm was produced by rotary forging and drawn into a rectangular conductor wire of 3$\times$5 mm$^2$.
 Drawing reduction was given in teams of logarithmic strain by draw ratio $\eta\equiv\ln{(A_0/A)}$, where $A_0$ and $A$ represent the initial and final cross-sectional areas, respectively.
 When the draw ratio reached $\eta=5.1$, a part of the alloy was drawn by electrically assisted drawing (sample ED), while the other part was drawn by conventional cold drawing (sample CD).
 The deformation process is described in Fig.~\ref{Fig1}(a).
 In this work, the electrically assisted drawing processing instrument was used by adding a pulse power supply to a conventional wire-drawing machine.
 A pulse square-wave electric source was self-made to provide a high-density current during the drawing.
 Electrically assisted drawing applies current to the deformation area of the metal wire.
+Current density of 50 A/mm$^2$, duration time of 10 ms and duty ratio of 50 \% were applied in the experiment.
+Under the condition of a drawing speed of 5 m/min, a tungsten steel alloy drawing die was used.
 In order to compare the effect of drawing process on the mechanical properties of the material, both samples were taken when the draw ratio $\eta=6$.
 More details about the sample preparation can be found in Ref.~\cite{ZhangL-CuAgThesis,Chen-CuAgUnpublish}.

 Elastic properties of Cu-6wt\%Ag alloy wires were investigated by two different ultrasonic related techniques: RUS and ultrasound pulse echo.
 For RUS measurements, the Cu-6wt\%Ag samples were polished into parallelepipeds, and the dimensions were 0.957$\times$1.243$\times$1.319 mm$^{3}$ (ED) and 0.916$\times$1.219$\times$1.349 mm$^{3}$ (CD).
 RUS measurements were carried out in a lock-in technique by sweeping frequency from 0.3 to 3 MHz at stabilized temperatures ranging from 5.4 to 300 K in a helium-flow cryostat (OptistatCF, Oxford).
 A schematic of the RUS apparatus is presented in Fig.~\ref{Fig1}(b).
 The sample is corner-touch installed between two LiNbO$_3$ transducers with the bottom one acting as ultrasound transmitter (TX) and the top one as receiver (RX).
 When frequency of the excitation approaches a characteristic vibrational mode of the sample, a resonant peak will be picked up in RX.
 Alumina hemispheres were used between LiNbO$_3$ and sample, for insulation and mechanical protection \cite{ultrasounddevice2020}.
 For more details about RUS technique, we refer to Refs.~\cite{Migliori-RUS,RA2019RUStoolbook}.